more-rubenwardy/minetest-manual/README.md

 Licensing
 ---------

-The Manual is licensed by CC-BY-SA 3.0 to Rubenwardy and other contributors.
+The Manual is licensed by CC-BY-SA 3.0 to Rubenwardy and other [contributors https://github.com/rubenwardy/minetest-manual/graphs/contributors].

 http://creativecommons.org/licenses/by-sa/3.0/